OisinWrites/Battleships-Legacy/README.md

                 - Giving expression // instead of / for rounding function just discovered.
                 Failed
-                - Readdress the problem through code in board.py lines 46-54
+                - Readdress the problem through code in board.py lines 46-54 Failed
+                - Hardcoding amount of ships for now to progress.
+Can return later.
         Results:

 # Deployment